 3. High-quality content

 Meaningful content creation is more important than ever.
-In a world overloaded with information, exceptional and useful content is needed to stand out from the masses.
+In a world overloaded with information, exceptional and useful content goes a long way.
 The information conveyed should not only display E-A-T (Expertise, Authoritativeness and Trustworthiness).
 Like a well-balanced meal, it should contain substantial content presented in an appealing and easily-digestible manner.
 In other words, significant content given in an entertaining and manageable form.

 4. Voice-Powered Search